Spirit of Britain ferry

 Cabins

-As cruise ferry, Spirit of Britain has no cabins (passenger staterooms) due to the route's short crossing distance.
-Instead, the ship offers Reserved Seating Lounge.
+As a cruise ferry, Spirit of Britain has no cabins (passenger staterooms) due to the route's short crossing distance.
+Instead, the ship offers a Reserved Seating Lounge.
 This is a luxury club-class bar lounge furnished with comfortable leather couches.
 Reserved seats are available for pre-booking.
-These deals are inclusive of complimentary beverages (champagne, tea, coffee, soft drinks) and newspapers.
+These deals include complimentary beverages (champagne, tea, coffee, soft drinks) and newspapers.

 Shipboard dining and entertainment options

-The ship's main dining facilities include Food Court (serving international cuisine and fresh-made traditional British fare), Brasserie (French restaurant serving gourmet food and fine wines), patisseries (coffee shops serving light snacks, pastries, hot and cold drinks / including Starbucks Coffee).
+The ship's main dining facilities include a Food Court (serving international cuisine and freshly prepared traditional British fare), Brasserie (a French restaurant serving gourmet food and fine wines), and patisseries (coffee shops offering light snacks, pastries, and hot and cold drinks, including Starbucks coffee).

 PO FERRIES Spirit of Britain ferry ship

 The ship has a dedicated family lounge with comfortable seating.
-The lounge is served by its own bar (light snacks and beverages - tea, coffee, soft drinks).
-During summer months opens an outdoor/open-air alfresco bar.
+The lounge is served by its own bar offering light snacks and beverages (tea, coffee, and soft drinks).
+During summer months, an outdoor open-air alfresco bar is also available.

-Shopping at the onboard shops offers a wide choice of brand products at discounted prices in comparison to UK high street prices.
-Up to 40% discounts are offered on luxury perfumes, skincare, cosmetics.
-Up to 30% discounts are offered on alcohol (spirits, wines, beers).
-The shops also sell bestseller books, newspapers, magazines, toys, games,
+Shopping at the onboard shops offers a wide selection of brand products at discounted prices compared to UK high street prices.
+Discounts of up to 40% are offered on luxury perfumes, skincare, and cosmetics, while discounts of up to 30% are available on alcohol (spirits, wines, and beers).
+The shops also sell bestselling books, newspapers, magazines, toys, and games.

-The cruise ferry Spirit of Britain has children-dedicated onboard areas, including playroom and movie room (for watching videos).
-During summer holidays' family breaks, the ferry company provides onboard kids entertainment program with specially trained staff and supervised activities (painting, drawing, treasure hunts, arts, and crafts).
+The cruise ferry Spirit of Britain also features dedicated onboard areas for children, including a playroom and a movie room (for watching videos).
+During summer holiday family breaks, the ferry company provides an onboard kids’ entertainment program with specially trained staff and supervised activities (painting, drawing, treasure hunts, arts, and crafts).

 Car decks

-• All onboard emergency instructions are displayed in staterooms, on the TV screens and at the ship's assembly stations (aka muster stations).
+• All onboard emergency instructions are displayed on TV screens and at the ship's assembly stations (aka muster stations).
 Life jackets are issued at the assembly stations.
 In case of emergency, the use of elevators/passenger lifts is forbidden.

 • Make a note of your vehicle's location and garage deck number/stairway before leaving the car deck.